The Hopkins Forum: Debating the Legacy of the COVID-19 Pandemic

 Participants:

-• Tom Frieden—former director of the CDC; president and CEO at Resolve to Save Lives
+- Tom Frieden—former director of the Centers for Disease Control and Prevention (CDC); president and CEO at Resolve to Save Lives

-• Dara Kass—emergency medicine physician; founder of the FemInEM Foundation; former regional director for Region 2 at the U.S. Department of Health and Human Services
+- Dara Kass—emergency medicine physician and public health voice during the COVID pandemic; former regional director for the U.S. Department of Health and Human Services

 This event is presented by the Hopkins Forum, a partnership between Open to Debate and Johns Hopkins University's Stavros Niarchos Foundation (SNF) Agora Institute.